 If you want to know more about survival statistics for DLBCL, Cancer Research UK have some information that you might find useful.

-If you are under 18, or are a parent or carer of someone under 18 who has DLBCL, our section on non-Hodgkin lymphoma in children has more information on treatment in this age group.
-Young people (up to 24) with DLBCL might also find our section on lymphoma in young people useful.
+If you are under 18, or are a parent or carer of someone under 18 who has DLBCL, our section on lymphoma in children has more information on treatment in this age group.
+Young people (up to 24) with DLBCL might find our section on lymphoma in young people more helpful.

 Treatment of early-stage DLBCL